icure/medtech-docs/sdks/explanations/how-to-data-model/data-model-coding.md

 ## When to Use a Coding?

-When a Data Owner wants to define the medical information of other entities, such as Data Samples or Healthcare Elements, using  standards that are widely used in the medical field rather than in natural language.
+You should use a Coding when a Data Owner wants to define the medical information of other entities, such as Data Samples or Healthcare Elements, using standards that are widely used in the medical field rather than in natural language.

 ## Examples